Sh3B0/emka/README.md

 NAME                                             TYPE           CLUSTER-IP    EXTERNAL-IP    PORT(S)                      AGE app-ingress-ingress-nginx-controller             LoadBalancer   10.0.246.68   20.23.10.150   80:31327/TCP,443:32568/TCP   44m
 app-ingress-ingress-nginx-controller-admission   ClusterIP      10.0.169.48   <none>         443/TCP                      44m

+# Verify that the certificate was issued
+kubectl describe cert tls-secret --namespace app

 ```
 Since all the traffic are now through the ingress controller, the app ip adress was now changed to https://20.23.10.150.nip.io/ and the ingress controller takes care of the routing through the [app-ingress.yaml](https://github.com/Sh3B0/emka/blob/main/kubernetes/app-ingress.yaml) configuration.